powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 ## Inputs

-The API takes as input:
+The API takes as inputs:

 **A network**